jolespin/leviathan/README.md

 ## License Notice

-You may have noticed that I have switched the code-base from public/private a few times.  *NewAtlantis Labs* is ending operations so I am coordinating with *NewAtlantis Labs* legal team to finalize license details for various assets including Leviathan.
-Please feel free to use for any academic usage but the details for commercial usage have not been finalized yet so please reframe from any commercial usage.
-These details should be finalized within the next month.
-I will upload package to PyPI once details are finalized.
+You may have noticed that I have switched the code-base from public/private a few times.  *NewAtlantis Labs* is ending operations and IP is being absorbed by *Ocean BioMetrics*.
+I am coordinating with *NewAtlantis Labs* and *Ocean BioMetrics* legal teams to finalize license details for various assets including `Leviathan`.

+Please feel free to use for any academic usage but the details for commercial usage have not been finalized yet so please hold off on any commercial usage.
+These details should be finalized in the near future but the timeline is out of my control.
+I am actively advocating for unrestricted open-source usage as this can be a useful resource for the community.

+I will reupload package to PyPI once details are finalized.
 Apologies for any inconvenience.

 For any questions, please feel free to contact me at jol.espinoz@gmail.com

 ## Install

 ```
 # Create environment with dependencies
-mamba create -n leviathan -c conda-forge -c bioconda python salmon sylph -y
+mamba create -n leviathan -c conda-forge -c bioconda python salmon sylph samtools -y

 # Activate environment
 mamba activate leviathan

-# Install Leviathan
+# Install Leviathan (see license note)
 pip install leviathan
 ```
 ## Modules
 ![Flowchart](images/Flowchart.png)